LeeAnnEditor/o365hq/FAQ/Can we install Office products on an iPad What license do we need to buy.md

 +++

-The single Office Volume License permits you to install/access Office in a 3 ways:
+The single Office Volume License permits you to install/access Office in 3 ways.

-1.  install on licensed device
+1. Install on a licensed device
-2.  install on portable device
+2. Install on a portable device
-3.  install on network device.
+3. Install on a network device

-So if you have a device that is licensed with Office already, the primary user of that device can install Office on their iPad without needing an additional Office license.
-But if you don't already own the license, purchase a single Office VL for that iPad and be done.
+So if you have a device that is already licensed with Office, the primary user of that device can install Office on their iPad without needing an additional Office license.
+But if you don't already own the license, purchase a single Office VL for that iPad.

 This licensing info can be found in the [Microsoft Product Terms](http://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=53 "Nov. pg.
 10/11"):\